Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Medium lattice: loss functions and critical slowing down

 \subsection{Comparison of loss functions}

 We have mentioned in Section \ref{section: loss functions} that the different loss functions are sensitive to different regions of the support of $q_{\theta}$ probability distribution.
 In order to try to quantify the effect of these differences on the observables accessible from the level of a simulation we now take a closer look at six quantities: the free energy $\hat F_q$, $\widehat{ESS}$, acceptance ratio in NMCMC and three definitions of the integrated autocorrelation times.
-We show all of them as a function of training epochs in Figs.~\ref{loss_funct_comparison} and \ref{loss_funct_comparison03}, with each of them calculated with the three loss functions introduced earlier.
-In order to have a better perspective we compare the situation at $\beta=0.6$ (Fig.~\ref{loss_funct_comparison}) and $\beta=0.3$ (Fig. \ref{loss_funct_comparison03}).
+We show all of them as a function of training epochs, with each of them calculated with the three loss functions introduced earlier.
+In order to have a better perspective we compare the situation at $\beta=0.6$ (Fig. \ref{loss_funct_comparison}) and $\beta=0.3$ (Fig.~\ref{loss_funct_comparison03}).
 All data points have been averaged over 16 simulations with different, random initial weights of the neural network.
 We also stress that at $\beta=0.3$ we impose the translational symmetry (to be described and discussed in Section \ref{section: symmetries}).

 In the first panel of Fig.~\ref{loss_funct_comparison} we present the variational batch estimate of the free energy.
 The green line denotes the exact result and one clearly sees that the Kullback–Leibler divergence loss function is the most effective, i.e. provides the best approximation at a given number of training epochs.
-The $\dess$ loss function fails to converge to the expected value for this larger system.
+The $\dess$ loss function fails to converge to the expected value for this larger system (results for this function are very out of scale of the figure).
 The authors of Ref.~\cite{2021arXiv210108176A} also note in the context of normalizing flows that this function is unsuitable for training.
 The same behaviour of the discussed loss functions is reproduced in other observables.
 In other words, the better approximated is the free energy, the larger is the $\widehat{ESS}$ coefficient, the larger is the acceptance ratio and the smaller is the integrated autocorrelation time $\tI$.
 Also other estimates of the autocorrelation time, $\tF$ and $\tB$ exhibit the same ordering.
 Analogous conclusions can be drawn from Fig.~\ref{loss_funct_comparison03} where we present simulations performed at $\beta=0.3$.
 Note that the $\dess$ loss functions is unable to show any improvement over training period.